 The report compares the labor market outcomes (e.g., wages, occupations, labor force participation rates, and unemployment rates) of black women with those of white women with similar background characteristics (e.g., education, age, work experience, region of residence, marital status, and number of children).
-The results of these comparisons offer information about whether and to what extent black women have worse labor market outcomes than white women with similar background characteristics and provide insight into the possible effects of discrimination in the labor market on black women's economic status.
+The results of these comparisons offer information about whether and to what extent black women have worse labor market outcomes than white women with similar background characteristics and provide insight possible effects racial into the of discrimination in the labor market on black women's economic status.